When to Size Up in Diapers

-One of the first things you learn as a new parent is how to change a diaper, and before long you become a diaper-changing expert.
+One of the first things you learn as a new parent is how to change a diaper.
+Not before long, you become a diaper-changing expert.
 The next type of diaper change you should be aware of is changing diaper sizes.

-You may have noticed your little one has gotten a bit bigger and you’re wondering when is the right time to move from newborn diapers to size one, two, three and above.
+You may have noticed your little one has gotten a bit bigger.
+You’re wondering when is the right time to move from newborn diapers to size one, two, three, and above.
 Here are a few signs I recommend parents look out for to help them know when it is time to move on up:

-- Tabs are getting further from the stomach: If the diaper tabs are closer to baby’s hips rather than their center or the wing that connects the tab appears overly stretched, then it is time to try the next size up.
+- Tabs are getting further from the stomach.
+If the diaper tabs are closer to the baby’s hips rather than their center or the wing that connects the tab appears overly stretched, then it is time to try the next size up.

-- Red marks: Red marks due to chaffing in the groin, hips and waist could be another sign that the diaper is fitting too tightly so you may want to give another size a go.
+- Red marks.
+Red marks due to chaffing in the groin, hips, and waist could be another sign that the diaper is fitting too tightly.
+You may want to give another size a go.

 Babies are constantly growing and can change diaper sizes a lot quicker than you might expect.
 If you start to suspect a size change is due, go ahead and give it a go and if they seem too big just store the diapers for future use.
 Trust me, you will use them at some point with your growing baby.
 If you find that baby has grown faster than you thought and now have too many diapers in too small of a size, you can always donate them to a local diaper bank to help parents in need.